Usage

 explore.record_data(file_name='test', duration=120, file_type='csv')

 This will record data in three separate files: “test_ExG.csv”, “test_ORN.csv” and “test_marker.csv”, which contain ExG data, orientation data (accelerometer, gyroscope, magnetometer) and event markers respectively.
-Add command arguments to overwrite files and set the duration of the recording (in seconds).
+It is also possible to add arguments to overwrite files.

 Note